Camposx/Conserjeria-Project/README.md

 5. Access the incident system from your browser

+## Guide
+- In this guide you will learn how to use our project:

+1. In the main page you have information about the current incidents: Id, Room, Issue and the Date of the call.
+- In addition there are 2 buttons:
+    - The Delete button (The 🗑️ emoji): Deletes the selected incident.
+Simple, isn't it?
+    - The Edit button (The 📝 emoji): Allows you to edit the room, issue and date of the selected incident.

 ## Documentation
 We have used different pages that have helped us in the creation of the project.
 I leave the links below: